 Follow all physician instructions carefully; this is essential for the success of your outcome.
+Patient compliance with post-operative activity restriction is critical.
 It is important that the surgical incisions are not subjected to excessive force, swelling, abrasion, or motion during the time of healing.
-Personal and vocational activity needs to be restricted.
+Personal and vocational activities that involve the potential for re-injury must be avoided until healing is completed.
 Protective dressings and drains should not be removed unless instructed by your plastic surgeon.
 Successful post-operative function depends on both surgery and subsequent care.
 Physical activity that increases your pulse or heart rate may cause bruising, swelling, fluid accumulation and the need for return to surgery.
 It is wise to refrain from intimate physical activities after surgery until your physician states it is safe.
 It is important that you participate in follow-up care, return for aftercare, and promote your recovery after surgery.